Quantum boards are all the rage.

 The only lights in the same price range with a similar spectrum are the Mars Hydro TS and SP grow lights.
 There are some differences in the spectrum, though.
 And, of course, in the components.

-Most HLG lights have only white light and their newer RSpec fixtures add in 660 nm deep red.
+Most HLG lights have white light with added 660 nm deep red or blue, depending on the fixture.
 The Electric Sky lights feature white light with deep red and IR.
 The Mars SP and TS lights vary.
 Some have deep red in addition to white, while others have the same plus IR and UV.

 So which is best?